assafdori/devops-bootcamp/README.md

 # DevOps Course Bootcamp 💻

-#### This repository follows my journey to learning and mastering the concepts and technologies of DevOps
+#### This repository tracks my journey learning and mastering the concepts and technologies of DevOps and Site Reliability Engineering.

 ### Technologies Covered 👨🏽‍💻
 1. [x] Git